 DC power efficiencies bolster the 5G business case

 5G promises to enable countless new applications for a fully connected society, leading to exponential growth in transported data.
 At the same time the design of the 5G NR (new radio) interface, with the requirement to support billions of connected devices, will drive a huge increase in base stations in the global network.
-More base stations will require more power, as will more servers in the data centre but, at the same time, network and data centre operators are under environmental and economic pressure to reduce energy costs.
+More base stations will require more power, as will more servers in the data center but, at the same time, network and data center operators are under environmental and economic pressure to reduce energy costs.

-Current wireless networks are struggling to keep up with the world’s growing and insatiable hunger for data, fuelled by innovations such as the IoT, autonomous cars and virtual reality.
+Current wireless networks are struggling to keep up with the world’s growing and insatiable hunger for data, fueled by innovations such as the IoT, autonomous cars and virtual reality.
 In recognition of this, the International Telecommunications Union (ITU) in 2015 released the specification for 5G – Figure 1 – which includes a number of demanding requirements, including peak data rates of up to 20 GB/s (10 to 20 times faster than 4G rates), ultra-low latencies and connection densities of up to 1 million devices/square km.

 Figure 1: Selected key performance indicators of 5G

 (Source: ‘5G for Connected Industries and Automation’, 2nd edition, white paper, 5GACIA, November 2018)

 To meet these demanding requirements, 5G network designers have employed a number of transformational technologies, including: